Beatzoid/kohi/README.md

 # MacOS

-I don't have a Mac to test on so Mac support won't be avalible.
+I don't have a Mac to test on so Mac support won't be available.
 If you have a Mac and you would be willing to test and port this to Mac, I would be very grateful.

 # Credit